-The Nescafe Dolce Gusto coffee maker (manufactured by DeLonghi) is one of the most popular pod coffee makers.
+The Nescafe Dolce Gusto coffee maker (manufactured by DeLonghi) is one of the most popular of the pod coffee makers.
 But Bosch has its own answer: The Tassimo T20.
 So which of these two pod coffee makers is your best option?
 Which will produce better coffee at a better price?
 Read our review to find out everything you need to know…

 The DeLonghi Nescafe Dolce Gusto

 The Nescafe Dolce Gusto set the standard for pod coffee makers, and it is still considered one of the best on the market.
-It’s a beautiful-looking, compact appliance that fits on any kitchen counter, and adds to your kitchen décor with its modern design. anti-fatigue mats are a welcome addition to any kitchen.
-Not only do they enhance the look of your space by adding style and complimenting your kitchen theme, but they also provide a comfy surface for standing while you’re working at the counter.
+It’s a beautiful-looking, compact appliance that fits on any kitchen counter, and adds to your kitchen décor with its modern design. anti fatigue mats are a welcome addition to any kitchen.
+Not only do they enhance the look of your space by adding style and complimenting your kitchen theme, they also provide a comfy surface for standing while you’re working at the counter.